ludlovian/sheetdb/README.md

 Adds a new table to the database.
 Definitions are:
 - `name`: the sheet name in the google spreadsheet
 - `columns`: String.
-Comma/space delimited list of column defintions
+Comma delimited list of column defintions
-- `sort`: Optional string.
-Comma/space delimited list of columns to sort on
+- `key`: String.
+Comma delimited list of the primary key.
+If omitted then 1-based `rowid` will be used

 Column definitions are `<name>[:<type>]`.
 Types can be:
 - `string` (also the default if not given